vulcanize/vulcanizedb/documentation/super_node/setup.md

 `git fetch vulcanize`

-`git checkout -b statediffing vulcanize/statediff_at_anyblock-1.9.9`
+`git checkout -b statediffing vulcanize/statediff_at_anyblock-1.9.11`

-Now, install this fork of geth (make sure any old versions have been uninstalled/binaries removed first)
+Now, install this fork of geth (make sure any old versions have been uninstalled/binaries removed first):

 `make geth`